PeterRats/PeterRats.github.io/index.md

 - \#Model United Nations and other activities
 - \#Founder of a comprehensive education agency

-Keywords for me III: Life-time Learner 长期学习者
+Keywords for me III: Life-time Learner on early round Venture Capital 早期风投的长期学习者
 - \#Enthusiast on cutting-edge technology
 - \#Curiousity about the outstanding startups
 - \#Fast learner